sane-rts8891(5) SANE Scanner Access Now Easy sane-rts8891(5)

 The scanners that work with this backend are:

 Umax Astra 4400 untested

 HP scanjet 4000c good

 The options the backend supports can either be selected through command

-If you have any strange behavior, please report to the backend main‐
+If you notice any strange behavior, please report to the backend main-

 tainer or to the SANE mailing list.